UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

 ---
-title: How to configure VM updates and management on Azure Stack | UKCloud Ltd
+title: How to configure VM updates and management on Azure Stack Hub | UKCloud Ltd
-description: Describes how to use Azure Monitor to configure VM updates and management on Azure Stack
+description: Describes how to use Azure Monitor to configure VM updates and management on Azure Stack Hub
 services: azure-stack
 author: Daniel Brennand
 reviewer: